Is Becoming a Pilot Worth the Cost?

 How much does it cost to become a pilot?

-A basic commercial pilot license4 can cost anywhere around $100,000.
+A basic commercial pilot license can cost anywhere around $100,000 – 200,000, although there are a number of airlines that pay for pilot training cadetships, and offer scholarships.
 A qualified commercial airline pilot with bare-bones minimum hours (~200) will then have a very hard time getting a job.
 To make yourself attractive for anything above entry-level sightseeing and tourist joy flights, you will need specialist training.

 The cost of specialist training, ratings and endorsements can quickly add up.
 Whilst some lucky pilots to-be may snag cadetships and other employment packages which include training, the vast majority will end up out of pocket for such activities.